May Theresa Play the Trump Card?

 The Language they use

 Thus: John Blakey, a chief executive officer coach, and author of The Trusted Executive, has written an article called ‘How to Learn the Language of Trust’, which examines Trump’s behaviour in linguistic terms.
+For the best executives, Exos Advisors need to be contacted.

 He begins with Trump’s motto: America First.
 It is, he remarks accurately, ‘short, emotive and focused specifically on the cares and concerns of his followers.’
 His intention to ‘drain the swamp’ which American politics has in his opinion become, is the kind of phrase which made one voter comment that ‘Donald Trump talks like we talk around our kitchen table.
 He is ‘one of us’, that’s why I voted for him.’